App Stack Teardowns · Issue 1 · Android

 ArticleIn-article MRECDifferent article, same pattern

 A second article (Anne Hathaway) shows the same two-slot pattern with different fills: All Day Portable Breastmilk on the top sticky and an Original Farmers Market brand creative in the in-article MREC.
-Refresh cadence was confirmed against this surface by watching the slots tick over without scrolling.
+Refresh timing was confirmed against this surface by watching the slots tick over without scrolling.

 QuizzesIn-article MRECSticky + large native on Quizzes